tomnaylor/Formula-One-Predictor-and-Stats/README.md

 I'd like to add more data for the prediction.
 One example is to look at previous years compared to finished races this year to see if there's an average improvement compared to last year.
 This can then me used as a multiplier for the average and previous weighted results.

 #### Prediction techniques
-Possibly using different techniqies to form the prediction.
+Possibly using different techniques to form the prediction.
 One option is to remove the highest and lowest result to try and remove un-usual events from the score and provide a median average.
 [More information on this blog post](https://betterexplained.com/articles/how-to-analyze-data-using-the-average/)

 #### Fastest lap
 Add the extra point for the fastest lap to the prediction table.
 This could be based on previous fastest laps and how well the driver did on the same circuit in previous years.

+#### Add more seasons
+Add extra seasons.
+API data goes back to 1950 but circuit, driver and country objects will need to be expanded to cater for the extra teams and drivers

 #### WIKI API
 Give users a gateway to more info by adding the wiki API to the app.
 The current F1 data API returns a Wikipedia URL for every driver, season, circuit and race.